JyotiSunkara/PUBG/README.md

 ## Directory Structure

 ### wav
-Contains all the sounds used in the game.
+Contains all the sounds files used in the game.

 ### mesh
 Contains the three dimensional models used in the game in both `.blend` and `.obj` formats.